mynlp/jigg/README.md

 Jigg is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+The core ideas and software designs are described in detail in [our paper](http://mynlp.github.io/jigg/data/jigg-acl2016.pdf).

 ## Install

 There is no need to install.
 Just download the package!